apache/spark/docs/operators-and-hooks-ref.rst

 See the :doc:`GCP connection type <howto/connection/gcp>` documentation to configure connections to GCP.

-All hooks are based on :class:`airflow.contrib.hooks.gcp_api_base_hook.GoogleCloudBaseHook`.
+All hooks are based on :class:`airflow.gcp.hooks.base.GoogleCloudBaseHook`.

 Service operators and hooks
 '''''''''''''''''''''''''''